 Bitcoin wallets are made up of two ‘keys’: one public, and one private.
 These keys work like bank account details, as they store all relevant information necessary for carrying out transactions.
 The public key works like an account number: it is the address for people to send bitcoin to a wallet and is usually referred to as the wallet address.
 Just as the name suggests, it’s made available publicly, meaning that it can be viewed by anyone.

 The private key, on the other hand, works like a PIN number: it is used when you want to send bitcoins to someone else.
 And unlike the public key, this one is confidential and known only to the wallet’s owner.

 Usually, you will not have to use the private key yourself, or even have to know it.
 Mobile and web wallets store the private key in an encrypted form on your behalf, and you use your wallet through a personal password.
-However, some options such as paper wallets and desktop wallet allow or require you to keep both private and public.
+However, some options such as paper wallets and desktop wallet allow or require you to keep both private and public keys yourself.

 Do I need a wallet in order to use bitcoin?

 Mostly, yes.
 In order to hold bitcoins you’ll need a wallet where they will be stored.
 However, it is possible to use CFD platforms without a wallet, as these platforms allow you to trade bitcoins without ever having to take ownership of them.
 We have a page that explains how CFD trading works, but if you’re looking to purchase, use, and store bitcoin, you need a wallet.